cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 I've mentioned two other Boolean operators: **NOT** and **OR**.
 Many bibliographic databases offer all three.
-The **NOT** operator instructs the database to exclude the assigned term.
+The **NOT** operator instructs the database to exclude the assigned term from the results.
-Thus, if we had chosen **NOT "regression"**, then the *CMMC* database would have returned results where the term **regression** surely did NOT appear in the abstract for records with the subject term **DIFFUSION of innovation**.
+Thus, if we had chosen **NOT "regression"**, then the *CMMC* database would have returned results where the term **regression** does NOT appear in the abstract for records with the subject term **DIFFUSION of innovation**.

 The **OR** Boolean operator is a bit tricky.